-International system is examined from several perspectives including United States, Russia and China.
-Emphasis upon ideology, national interest, the use of power, international law and organization.
+The international system is examined from several perspectives including the United States, Russia and China.
+Emphasis is placed upon ideology, national interest, the use of power, international law and organization.

-33000 COMPARATIVE GOV'T & POLITICS CORE
+POI 125 33000 COMPARATIVE GOV'T & POLITICS CORE

 Examination of the government and politics of such countries as Great Britain, Mexico, Germany and Russia.
 Each nation is viewed in terms of its political culture, party system, executive, legislative and legal organization.